Liel-leman/Bookify/README.md

 ### Subscriber Interface
 you can choose between
--*Borrowing* - new borrow
+- *Borrowing* - new borrow
--*My Borrowings* - all borrows that i got
+- *My Borrowings* - all borrows that i got
--*Shop* - Internet shop that calculates how match money you spent -*My info* - showing info about your self
+- *Shop* - Internet shop that calculates how match money you spent
+- *My info* - showing info about your self

 in the borrowing section you need to choose by the arrows what books you want to borrow
 ![Bookify Borrowing](https://live.staticflickr.com/65535/48514425771_60b8167162_z.jpg)